reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     ![](./media/v2img15.png)

-    After a moment, you should see **Hello World!** displayed on the line directly below the **dotnet run** command that you entered.

-    You will be using the same **Console.WriteLine** approach in your simulated device application to display information locally, which will help you see the information being sent to IoT Hub and keep track of processes that are being completed by your device.

 ### Task 3: Implement the simulated device code

 In this task, you will use Visual Studio Code to enter the code that leverages the Azure IoT Device SDK to connect to your IoT Hub resource.